Looking at 4 Common Myths about Personal Injury Claims

 Although we cannot predict the true nature of your situation, we can guarantee that you will face many circumstances where you exaggerate or underestimate the damages of your injury.
 While a sprained wrist or a few broken ribs might not appear to be debilitating injuries, you should still pursue a case on the grounds of compensation for your misfortune.
 For example, as reported by the CDC, ER visits can cost a staggering $3,300, while hospitalization, in general, costs can reach as high as tens of thousands of dollars.

 Personal Injury Lawyer in New York

 If you or a loved one has suffered from an inconvenient and/or debilitating injury that was caused by negligence or malicious intent, you will no doubt feel terrified and potentially very angry.
 At the same time, though, you will be concerned about what steps you can take next.
 With each passing moment that your condition is left untreated, your health will start to falter.

 We at Gattuso & Ciotoli have more than 50 years of combined legal experience and deliver some of the most high-quality legal services to victims of injuries in New York State.
 We value your perspective on your case and your goals for the future and ready to help you receive the justice you deserve.

-We operate from our office in Fayetteville, New York, and also have offices in the cities of Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, Auburn.
+We operate from our office in Syracuse, New York, and also have offices in the cities of Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, Auburn.
 For more information on our four practice areas and your case, contact us at (315) 314-8000 today.